Lee-Ann2/wireframing/README.md

 8. Saves Time and Resources:
    - Early detection of design flaws and usability issues saves time and resources that would be spent on revisions later in the design and development stages.

+# Key Elements in a Wireframe.

+1. Content Placement:
+   -  Indicates where text, images, and other content will be positioned.

+2. Navigation:
+   - Shows how users will move through the site or application.

+3. Functionality:
+   - Outlines key functionalities and interactions.

+4. Layout Structure:
+   - Defines the arrangement of elements on the page.